Mind, Body & Spirit

 The spacious schedule allows time to be in nature, to rest and to enjoy nourishing meals together.

-The retreat will be held at the Spiritual Care Centre and is limited to 16 people.
-Participants are encouraged to book early.
+The retreat will be held at the Spiritual Care Centre and is limited to 14 people.

-Dzogchen Beara is a not-for-profit charity and all of our income goes directly to supporting the Dharma (Buddhist teachings) and all who benefit from the Spiritual Care Centre.
-When you book, please consider making a donation.
-You can donate online in the donation field provided on the last page when you complete your reservation here.
-You will also have the option to make a donation during the retreat.
+Dzogchen Beara is a not-for-profit charity and all of our income goes directly to supporting the Dharma and all who benefit from the Centre.
+There is a catering & admin fee for this retreat of €85.
+You are invited to make a financial contribution according to your means towards the remaining costs of the retreat.
+The standard fee for a mid-week retreat like this is €295.
+When you book, please consider giving as generously as you can.
+You can do this by donating online in the donation field provided on the last page when you complete your reservation here.

 “Having worked as a therapist for the last 12 years, I know the importance of self-care.
 Working non-stop through Covid left me feeling depleted, however, having spent three days on a retreat for professional carers, I feel so nourished cared for and replenished.
 An amazing place run by amazing people.
 A must do for anyone needing respite or renewal”.
 Niamh Connolly, Psychotherapist